 - a.
 A Council member acting as a Liaison to a Council advisory committee or other body (board or commission) is not a member of the committee.
 Rather, the Councilmember is a positive resource to support the committee in the completion of its work, subject to the rules stated below. - b.
 A Council member liaison is acting as a representative of the full City Council and, as such, has no authority to provide direction or guidance to the committee other than direction or guidance provided by the full City Council. - c.
 The Council member liaison shall work to ensure that the committee is only taking actions or doing work that is within the scope of the committee as determined or approved by City Council.
 The liaison can do this, for example, by reminding the committee of the scope of work that the City Council set for the committee. - d.
-The Councilmember liaison shall bring to the Council, via an agenda item, any requests from the committee, such as the following: - o Questions raised by a committee about the committee's scope of work; and - o Requests from the committee to change the committee's scope of work; and - o Requests for expenditures of the city resources to further the committee's work (money, staff time, or other resources); and - o Requests from the committee to place an item on a Council meeting agenda.
+The Councilmember liaison shall report on items and issues from their board, committee or commission meetings, and shall bring to the Council, via an agenda item, any requests from the committee, such as the following: - o Questions raised by a committee about the committee's scope of work; and - o Requests from the committee to change the committee's scope of work; and - o Requests for expenditures of the city resources to further the committee's work (money, staff time, or other resources); and - o Requests from the committee to place an item on a Council meeting agenda; and - o Items that are liaison or staff-initiated topics that need City Council input or need feedback to the committee.